 - First, go to Settings > click on General Management

-- After that, click on Reset option
+- After that, click on the Reset option

 - At last, click on Delete All to confirm

-Fix 11: Get help from carrier
+Fix 11: Get help from the carrier

-Another thing you can do to get rid of “Not registered on network” error is by taking help from your own network operator.
+Another thing you can do to get rid of “Not registered on network” error is to taking help from your own network operator.
 Just call them and mention all the issues you are getting to troubleshoot the issue.
 As they guide you, follow the instructions to solve the error.

-Well, several of the users have reported about the error “Not registered on network” and mostly were Samsung users.
+Well, several of the users have reported the error “Not registered on network” and mostly were Samsung users.
 So, I have tried some of the best fixes for the issue and hope the methods will help you to deal with such unexpected situations.

-Further if you have any questions or queries then kindly mention them in the below comment section.
+Further, if you have any questions or queries then kindly mention them in the below comment section.